-Australia repositioning cruises are considered most of the one-way itineraries between Australia and Asia, and also when ships change their Australian home ports.
-The latter include short one-way cruises between Sydney-Brisbane-Melbourne, also Adelaide and Fremantle.
-Brisbane to Sydney mini cruises are offered as 2-day relocation itineraries.
+Australia's ship relocations (RepositionCruises.com) are considered most of the one-way itineraries between Australia and Asia and the USA (Hawaii-Alaska-California), and also when ships change their Australian homeports.
+The latter include short one-ways between Sydney-Brisbane-Melbourne, also Adelaide and Fremantle.
+Brisbane to Sydney mini-cruises are offered as 2-day relocation voyages.

 Brisbane cruise terminal

 Brisbane cruise terminal is in service since August 29, 2006, and it is the second biggest Australian cruise port.
 The terminal building was part of an AUD 750 million port development project by Brookfield Multiplex.

 The facility is located near Myrtletown (across Fisherman Island, southeast of Multiuser Terminal), at the mouth of Brisbane River, on Gateway Bridge's ocean side, near Brisbane Airport.
 With berth length 1130 ft (345 m), here can dock some of world's largest passenger liners - like RCI's Quantum-class (4100 passengers).

 - In March 2013, a plan for a new passenger terminal at Myrtletown Precinct was approved by City Council.
 The land (owned by Port of Brisbane Pty Ltd / PBPL) was designated for the future facility and included in City Plan 2014.